lens-protocol/lens-sdk/README.md

 to switch to the correct Node.js version.

-Enable [corepack](https://www.totaltypescript.com/how-to-use-corepack) to use the the correct version of `pnpm`.
+Enable [corepack](https://www.totaltypescript.com/how-to-use-corepack) to use the correct version of `pnpm`.

 Run the following command in the project root folder: